Brainicism/bgutil-ytdlp-pot-provider/README.md

 1. **Provider**: Two options -
    - (a) An HTTP server that generates the POT, and has interfaces for the plugin to retrieve data from (easy setup + docker image provided)
-   - (b) A POT generation script supplied via extractor arguments
+   - (b) A POT generation script, and has command line options for the plugin to invoke (needs to transpile the script)
-2. **Provider plugin**: uses POT plugin framework to retrieve data from the provider, allowing yt-dlp to simulate having passed the 'bot check'
+2. **Provider plugin**: uses POT plugin framework to retrieve data from the provider, allowing yt-dlp to simulate having passed the 'bot check'.

 ## Installation

 ### Base Requirements

-1. **Requires yt-dlp `2024.09.27` or above.**
+1. Requires yt-dlp `2024.09.27` or above.

 2. If using Docker image for option (a) for the provider, the Docker runtime is required.
    Otherwise, Node.js (>= 18) and Yarn are required.
-You will also need to clone the repository.
+You will also need git to clone the repository.

 ### 1. Set up the provider